Portugal Wander logo

 On this page

 Porto is compact enough that almost any central neighborhood puts you within walking distance of the main sights, but the right pick still depends on what you want your trip to feel like.
 Do you want to wake up to river views and the sound of seagulls in the UNESCO old town?
 Prioritize flat streets and metro access so luggage is not a nightmare?
 Trade tourist crowds for design shops and indie cafés?
 Or sleep across the river in Vila Nova de Gaia with the postcard skyline framed by your hotel window?
 This 2026 guide breaks down the six neighborhoods most visitors actually consider — Ribeira, Baixa and Aliados, Cedofeita, Vila Nova de Gaia, Boavista, and Foz do Douro — with honest pros, cons, price ranges, and who each area is best for.
-For a broader look at what to do once you are settled in, see things to do in Porto.
+For a full picture of the city before you book, start with our Porto attractions guide and our deep-dive Porto neighborhoods guide.
+Once you know where you are sleeping, see our things to do in Porto for building your itinerary.

 How to choose a Porto neighborhood